 Find a sponsor for him.
 Even if it's not AA, a preacher or leader will help.
 He has to hit rock bottom before he'll want to quit.
 Detox first, that's the hardest part.

 The medication is called Antibuse.
 Your family doctor can prescribe it for him, and he can also give him advice on how to quit.
-The thing is, your husband has to be the one who wants to stop drinking, and he has to be the one who asks for help.

 God grant me the serenity to accept the things I cannot change; the courage to change the things I can and the wisdom to know the difference.